Common Korean Mistakes Beginners Make - And Why They Keep Happening

 존나 jon-na Crude slang ❌ Not recommended in most settings

-정말 is your safest default.
-It works in almost every situation— formal enough to not offend, natural enough to not sound stiff.
+💡 Teacher's Note: 정말 is your safest default.
+It works in almost every situation — formal enough to not offend, natural enough to not sound stiff.
 When in doubt, 정말 is the answer.

 Making mistakes in Korean isn't a sign that you're learning wrong.
 It's a sign that you're learning at all.
-The students who never make mistakes are usually the ones who never try to say anything real — and that's a far worse position to be in than occasionally saying something awkward.
+The students who never make mistakes are usually the ones who never really try.
+That's a much worse place to be.

 What matters is what happens after the mistake.

 The student who said 존나 in class went on to develop one of the sharpest instincts for register I've seen in a learner at her level — precisely because that moment forced her to understand something about Korean social context that no textbook had ever made concrete.
 The Japanese student who used 당신 with everyone eventually developed a sensitivity to Korean address forms that most learners take years longer to acquire.
-Mistakes, when they're understood rather than just corrected, have a way of teaching things that smooth progress never does.
+Understanding why you got it wrong teaches you more than just being told the right answer.

 Q1.
 What are the most common Korean mistakes English speakers make?